apeltzer/docker-eager/README.md

 run:      Run eagercli within --data directory

 Options:
-  --gatk <path>	     Path to the gtak file (jar/tar.bz2) [default: ~/gatk/]
-                     It has to be provided by the user, since the license prohibits packaging.
   --data <path>      Directory to use as /data/ directory within eager (default: ~/data) --image <str>      Name of the eager image [default: apeltzer/eager] --container <str>  Name of the container spun up (default: eager_$USER)